v923z/micropython-ulab/README.md

 # ulab

 `ulab` is a `numpy`-like array manipulation library for `micropython` and `CircuitPython`.
-The module is written in C, defines compact containers for numerical data, and is fast.
+The module is written in C, defines compact containers for numerical data of one to four dimensions, and is fast.
 The library is a software-only standard `micropython` user module, i.e., it has no hardware dependencies, and can be compiled for any platform.
 The `float` implementation of `micropython` (`float`, or `double`) is automatically detected.

 # Supported functions